blghtr/plastinka_sales_predictor/docs/environment_variables.md

 ## Security Considerations

 - Never commit sensitive credentials to version control
-- Restrict access to environment files containing credentials
+- Restrict access to environment files and config files containing credentials
 - In production, use proper secret management services where available
 - Regularly rotate authentication tokens and API keys